 Welcome to London Art Roundup — independent reviews of art, artists and exhibits worth seeing.

-Don’t miss out: subscribe to the weekly Newsletter for shows not to miss, shows you can skip, art world anecdotes and much more.
+Don’t miss out: subscribe to the weekly Newsletter for “one-line” reviews of recently opened shows, art world anecdotes and much more.
 It’s free!

 Browse the Outdoor Sculpture Trails Guide for open air art.